 - home school

-In order to participate, students need to be registered by a proctor (teacher, librarian, tutoring centre, or a home school teacher).
+In order to participate as an official participant, students need to be registered by a proctor (teacher, librarian, tutoring centre, or a home school teacher).
 The proctor must not be related to the students.

 By signing up for the CMGC you agree to the following rules: